guard/guard-jasmine/README.md

                                                   # default: true

 The `:keep_failed` failed option remembers failed suites and not failed specs.
-The reason for this decision is to avoid to much round trip time to request the Jasmine test runner for each single spec, which is mostly more expensive than running a whole suite.
+The reason for this decision is to avoid additional round trip time to request the Jasmine test runner for each single spec, which is mostly more expensive than running a whole suite.

 ### Specdoc options